eclipse-simrel/.github/wiki/Planning_Council.md

 > - One representative designated for each Strategic Member; and
 > - Additional representatives as approved by the Steering Committee.
 >
 > The Planning Council elects a chair of the Planning Council.
-This chair is elected among the members of the Council.
-They will serve for a 12 month period or until their successor is elected and qualified, or as otherwise provided for in this Charter.
+> This chair is elected among the members of the Council.
+> They will serve for a 12 month period or until their successor is elected and qualified, or as otherwise provided for in this Charter.

 The current membership of the Planning Council is listed on [the Eclipse IDE Working Group](https://eclipseide.org/working-group/planning-council/) website.

 ## Communication

-The Eclipse Planning Council generally meets on Zoom once per month and communicates and makes decisions on the [planning council mailing list](https://accounts.eclipse.org/mailing-list/eclipse.org-planning-council).
+The Eclipse Planning Council generally meets on Zoom once per month and communicates and makes decisions on the [Planning Council mailing list](https://accounts.eclipse.org/mailing-list/eclipse.org-planning-council).

 ### Call and Meeting Schedule

 Planning Council calls take place the first Wednesday of each month.
-A Google [calendar](https://www.google.com/calendar/embed?src=gchs7nm4nvpm837469ddj9tjlk%40group.calendar.google.com&ctz=America/New_York) <!-- markdown-link-check-disable-line --> is used to manage call dates and times.
+A Google [calendar](https://www.google.com/calendar/embed?src=gchs7nm4nvpm837469ddj9tjlk%40group.calendar.google.com&ctz=America/New_York) <!-- markdown-link-check-disable-line --> is used to manage call dates and times.'
 The calendar is available in the following formats:
 [iCal](https://www.google.com/calendar/ical/gchs7nm4nvpm837469ddj9tjlk%40group.calendar.google.com/public/basic.ics) <!-- markdown-link-check-disable-line -->,
 [HTML](https://www.google.com/calendar/embed?src=gchs7nm4nvpm837469ddj9tjlk%40group.calendar.google.com&amp;ctz=America/New_York) <!-- markdown-link-check-disable-line --></p>

 #### Logistics

-Join from PC, Mac, Linux, iOS or Android:
+Join from Windwos, Mac, Linux, iOS or Android:

 <https://eclipse.zoom.us/j/928841320?pwd=WG9EeVl3ZjZweWNGb1BCclVYaEhEZz09>

 **Meeting ID: 928 841 320**